JoshCu/cuda_markov_gridworld/cuda/README.md

 It's 10x slower than serial

 ## 1
-Added Tiling and some small logic optimisations
+Added Tiling and some small logic optimisations, only uses global memory for operations, very expensive memory access